tweettypography/hubexchange-ftux/README.md

 5. Provide customers with a standardized user experience to fit your business model

-#Getting Started with the HubExchange FTUX Toolkit:
+#Getting Started with the HubExchange FTUX Toolkit
 ----------
 1. Use the [HubExchange FTUX page selection tool](http://partner.hubexchange.com) to determine the pages you need to support your HubExchange app business model